-The aspects of God that have the most fundamental applications for apologetics are his being (identity), character, and knowledge.
-As already discussed briefly, the attributes of God have often been stated in negative terms-absolute, infinite, immortal, invisible, impassable, and so on.
-This approach has the important advantage of not equating God to anything that belongs to finite creation, thus avoiding the possibility of verbal idolatry.
+The aspects of God that have the most fundamental applications for apologetics are his Being (Identity), Character, and Knowledge.
+As already discussed briefly, the attributes of God have often been stated in negative terms-absolute, infinite, immortal, invisible, impassable, etc. This approach has the important advantage of not equating God to anything that belongs to finite creation, thus avoiding the possibility of verbal idolatry.
 However, it creates two huge problems.
-One, we know what God is not, but who is he, and what is he like?
+One, we know what God is not, but who is He, and what is He like?
 Two, if the infinite is defined as the absence of the finite, we also have a philosophical problem.
 That is, should the infinite depend upon the finite for its understanding?

-In the amazing providence of God, he stands revealed not in platitudes and abstract universals, but in a breathtaking narrative recorded for us in the Bible.
-We shall now proceed to reflect upon the trinitarian revelation of God in the three aspects listed above.
+In the amazing providence of God, He stands revealed not in platitudes and abstract universals, but in a breathtaking narrative recorded for us in the Bible.
+We shall now proceed to reflect upon the Trinitarian revelation of God in the three aspects listed above: